MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top.

 2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

-3. If you created a different resource group for your virtual machined, be sure to delete that as well.

-4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

-### Task 2: Delete the GitHub repo

-1. Open https://www.github.com, then select your profile icon and select **Your repositories**

-2. Navigate to your repo and select it

-3. Click the **Settings** tab, scroll to the bottom, select **Delete this repository**

 You should follow all steps provided *after* attending the Hands-on lab.